 Are you a GT driver who has had enough of trying to stay out of the way of thundering prototypes?
 Well, fear not, as the GT3-only Spa 24 Hours contest might be the special event for you.

-Achieving this while pounding around the demanding Belgian circuit is a tough feat, and this guide will give you the best chance of knowing exactly what to expect when taking to the grid.
+This new video guide by Yuri will give you the best chance of knowing exactly what to expect when taking to the grid.

-When is the Spa 24 Hours held?
+When is The Spa 24 Hours Held?

 The race will be staged across four separate time slots over the weekend, with each being chosen so that sim racers from all over the globe have a chance to compete at a time that suits them.
 The start times are as follows: